 Triple twice, double three times

 T2D3 growth is the goal for every B2B SaaS company.
 Every investor wants to hit the next "unicorn", but reaching that coveted $1B valuation in 5 years is challenging – and rare.
 Tripling your annual revenue for two years in a row only to double it three more years after that to reach $100M ARR doesn't happen by chance.
 Every company that followed that curve shares a similar journey that forms the basis for this book.

-SaaS company leaders who need cheat codes for strategic growth
+For SaaS company leaders looking for cheat codes to strategic growth

-Go from Minimum Viable Product (MVP) to $100 Million in ARR
+To help you go from minimum viable product (MVP) to $100 Million in ARR

 There are 4 major milestones that define the journey of a B2B Software company as their marketing matures.